 Step 10: Future Planning - After a few weeks away from Ecuador and once the travel blues have well and truly settled in, it's now time to be planning your next school trip with PMGY to create more magical memories!
 Whether it be back to Ecuador or to a new destination, PMGY will be on hand every step of the way again to facilitate your new adventure.
 Back to Step one we go!

-CASE STUDY - GERMAN INTERNATIONAL SCHOOL OF NEW YORK, USA
+SCHOOL CASE STUDY - GERMAN INT.
+SCHOOL OF NEW YORK, USA

 Who - German International School of New York (GISNY) from USA.
 16 students and 2 staff members from GISNY travelled to Ecuador on a group trip expedition with PMGY.